Governs-AI/pii-guard/README.md

 - Messages are processed in memory only
 - No local storage of message content
 - API keys encrypted by Chrome storage
-- All API calls use HTTPS
+- Remote API calls use HTTPS; local endpoints may use HTTP
 - Compliant with Chrome Extension security policies

 ## 📄 License